Reigen-Kageno/data-entry-app/README.md

 - Prevents duplicate machine entries per day.
 - Shows machine display name for clarity.
 - Tracks machine active status from SharePoint.

+#### Production Tracking
+- Records production entries with truck ID, weight, origin, and destination.
+- Uses the master machine list for truck ID autocomplete.

+#### Sales Tracking
+- Records sales entries with client, product, quantity, and payment amount.
+- Features a dynamic autocomplete for client names based on previous entries.

+#### Data Refresh from Server
+- **Full Data Overwrite**: A new "Actualiser les données du serveur" button allows users to completely refresh the local data with the data from the SharePoint server.
+- **Use Cases**: This feature is intended for initial setup on a new device or for recovery in case of local data corruption.
+- **Data Integrity**: The process is atomic, ensuring that the local database is not left in a partially updated state.

 #### Resource Tracking
 ```javascript